 The prevailing view of viruses on IBM Power Systems is based on what Ron sees as an inherent weakness in the design of IBM i.
 “What’s always intriguing with IBM i (and AS/400, iSeries, System i), is they never engineered anything that inherently protected the IFS.
 That was a huge flaw,” he says.
 “Since the IFS is so crucial for client access as well as merging with disparate platforms—just about everybody I know utilizes Microsoft for client access, so that is a tremendous risk right there—someone bringing something in through the PC and allowing it to infect our systems just can’t happen.”

-What Ron knew that his predecessor didn’t is that PowerTech had a native anti-virus solution for IBM i, developed in 2004 at the behest of IBM.
-Using the same McAfee scanning engine as the better-known PC solutions, Stand Guard Anti-Virus has the ability to scan and clean IBM i, taking into account some of the unique properties of the operating system and the IFS.
+What Ron knew that his predecessor didn’t is that Powertech had a native anti-virus solution for IBM i, developed in 2004 at the behest of IBM.
+Using the same McAfee scanning engine as the better-known PC solutions, Powertech Antivirus has the ability to scan and clean IBM i, taking into account some of the unique properties of the operating system and the IFS.

 All Clear, Automatically

 And so far Ron’s countermeasures have been a success.
 Since the virus infection that took out Alon USA’s shared drives, no new infections have been detected.
 “I think we have secured things fairly well,” he confirms.
 Some may see this as a sign that the outbreak was a rare, isolated incident.
 But Ron doesn’t see it that way.

 “Maybe Alon didn’t have anything occur in the last ten years, but they had it on that particular day—which was the third day after I started.
 Now, whether it’s five years or ten years from now, by deploying Powertech we now have security in place for our IBM i.
 Powertech Antivirus is easy to deploy and the automation feature is not only beneficial but paramount.”